 Open Bible Data Home About News OET Key

-OET (OET-RV) It’s not fitting one of the master’s slaves to be argumentative, but rather to be polite to everyone and to be teaching the truth yet be tolerant of other people’s bad behaviour.
+OET (OET-RV) It’s not fitting for one of Yahweh’s slaves to be argumentative, but rather to be polite to everyone and to be teaching the truth, yet be tolerant of other people’s bad behaviour.

 (Doulon de ˚Kuriou ou dei maⱪesthai, alla aʸpion einai pros pantas, didaktikon, anexikakon,)

-ULT But a slave of the Lord must not battle, but be kind toward all, able to teach, patient,
+ULT But it is necessary for a slave of the Lord not to battle, but to be gentle toward all, able to teach, patient,

 BLB And it behooves the bond-servant of the Lord not to quarrel, but to be gentle toward all, able to teach, forbearing,